 What is Statutory Rape?

 In sexual assault cases involving a minor, the accused is typically charged with statutory rape.
 Statutory rape occurs when the age difference between the alleged perpetrator and the victim doesn’t allow for legal consent to sexual activity under state law.
-Even if both parties willingly participated in sexual activity, consent is not a defense for statutory rape cases because the victim has not reached the legal age of consent as it’s set by the state of Nebraska.
+Even if both parties willingly participated in sexual activity, consent is not a defense for statutory rape cases because the victim has not reached the legal age of consent as set by the state of Nebraska.

 What are Possible Defenses Against Rape Charges?

 If you’ve been accused or charged with rape or sexual assault, it’s best to consult with an attorney experienced in defending rape cases immediately.
-They can begin building a defense against false rape allegations that could threaten your reputation, your livelihood, your relationships and your freedom.

 Consent